-At a minimum, you should aim to have enough money to cover 75% of your current monthly expenses.
+At a minimum, you should aim to have enough money to cover 75% of your monthly expenses.
 This will help ensure you can maintain your current lifestyle even after you stop working.

 Use our annuity calculator to estimate how much your retirement savings will generate in retirement income.
 Then combine your Social Security Benefits with the annuity’s lifetime income, and determine whether the monthly amount equates to 75% or more of your current monthly income.